Based on your genetics, your genetic predisposition for Skin Ageing is

 What does this mean?

 Likely to have increased susceptibility to skin ageing.
-Your genotypes indicate that you have increased susceptibility to skin ageing.
+Likely to have increased susceptibility to skin ageing.

 How Is Your Genetic Risk Calculated?

 This result is based on the SNPs(single nucleotide polymorphism)that are associated with Skin Ageing.

 - Routinely apply daily skin care to encourage skin regeneration, elasticity, smoothness, and improve skin condition.

 - Apply sunscreen to reduce skin damage caused by exposure to UV radiation.